430058Mauger1/L2_2022_U3_Lukemauger/Design/Documentation/digital Portfolio.md

 I am creating this portfolio for an IT job with a potential employer I will use it to show them the range of my skill and how much experience I have.
 I will do that by showing my work from previous assignments using video's text and images.

+## audience
+the audience for my digital portfolio are any potential employers who are interested in hiring me for my skills.
-## audience needs
+## Their needs
- the audience needs the necessary content like:
+ they need the necessary content like:
-+ your education
++ My Education and qualifications
-+ any achievements
++ My achievements and skills
-+ past experience
++ My experience

-they need to be able to not only read but see me past achievements using images, videos and text this
+They need my Education and qualifications because they clearly show potential employers how qualified I am for what they want.

+They need my achievements and skills because they show potential employers how skilled I am and if I am skilled enough for the job they are hiring me for.

+Potential employers also need to see how experienced I to determine how well I can do the job they want to hire me for.

+My portfolio also needs to be accessible so any potential employers wont have any problems finding any information about me they need.

+My portfolio needs to have a fast and responsive layout so that any potential employers can quickly navigate my portfolio to find any information about me they need.

 ## Timeline
-I created the timeline in photoshop
+I created the timeline in photoshop.

 ![image](../images/timeline%20copy.png)